-We work with families—key factors in successful treatment—to help everyone understand the diagnosis and develop an individual plan tailored specifically to manage your child’s care in the least restrictive environment possible.
+We work with families to help everyone understand the diagnosis and develop an individual plan tailored specifically to manage your child’s care in the least restrictive environment possible.
 Program components include:

-- Psychoeducation – Provides information about causes and effects of the particular mental illness to expand understanding of the condition, reduce feelings of helplessness and increase opportunities for better self-care
+Psychoeducation provides information about causes and effects of the particular mental illness affecting your child.
+The goal is to expand the understanding of the condition, reduce feelings of helplessness and increase opportunities for better self-care.

-- Play therapy – Employs the therapeutic use of play—objects, patterns, interactions—to help children express feelings and experiences in a natural, healing process guided by the child
+- Play therapy employs the therapeutic use of play, which can involve objects, patterns and interactions.
+This type of therapy helps children express feelings and experiences in a natural, healing process guided by the child.

-- Expressive therapy groups – Incorporate art, dance/movement, music, yoga and recreation therapies to help address key emotional, behavioral or mental health issues that may not be accessible through words.
+- Expressive therapy incorporates art, dance/movement, music, yoga and recreation therapies to help address key emotional, behavioral or mental health issues that may not be accessible through words.

-Our highly structured programs—both inpatient and partial—feature psychological and expressive therapy groups, family meetings and education services.
-Supportive peer group communities promote personal growth and understanding.
+Our highly structured inpatient and partial programs feature psychological and expressive therapy groups, family meetings and education services.
+Our programs offer a supportive peer group community that promotes personal growth and understanding.

 When round-the-clock monitoring is needed, our pediatric inpatient program offers 24-hour nursing care and full psychiatric services in a safe and structured environment.
-Medical supervision by highly qualified mental health professionals, including physicians who are all fellowship-trained in child psychiatry, means children receive appropriate individual assessment, intervention, education, supportive therapies and discharge planning.
+We also offer medical supervision by highly qualified mental health professionals, including physicians who are all fellowship-trained in child psychiatry.
+All of these services mean children receive appropriate individual assessment, intervention, education, supportive therapies and discharge planning.

-Dominion Hospital’s Partial Hospitalization Program for children combines a highly structured environment at the hospital each day from 8:00am - 2:30pm, with the opportunity for your child to spend evenings at home.
-Suitable for children who need assessment to identify and treat issues beyond the scope of outpatient services, our Partial Program offers a productive mix of personalized treatment, supportive therapies and individual development.
+Dominion Hospital’s partial hospitalization program for children combines a highly structured environment at the hospital each day from 8:00 a.m. to 2:30 p.m., with the opportunity for your child to spend evenings at home.
+Our partial hospitalization program is suitable for children who need assessment to identify and treat issues beyond the scope of outpatient services.
+This program offers a productive mix of personalized treatment, supportive therapies and individual development.

 Our experienced clinicians excel in identifying symptoms, creating comprehensive treatment plans and providing effective clinical care.
 We match the level of care to the individual level of need.
 Mental health services for your child at Dominion Hospital include:

-- Physicians – Work with you and your child to assess the need for medication and decide when your child is stable enough to move to the next level of care
+- Physicians who work with you and your child to assess the need for medication and decide when your child is stable enough to move to the next level of care.

-- Nursing staff – Monitor inpatient children for safety 24 hours a day, educating them and encouraging their progress; Partial Program children also work with nursing staff and are monitored during their time at Dominion
+- Nursing staff who monitor inpatient children for safety 24 hours a day, educating them and encouraging their progress.
+Our partial program children also work with the nursing staff and are monitored during their time with us.

-- Social work staff – Meet with you and your family to identify issues and stressors and set up a plan to maintain safety and continue therapy after discharge
+- Social work staff who meet with you and your family to identify issues and stressors and set up a plan to maintain safety and continue therapy after discharge.

-- Expressive therapists – Introduce a variety of complementary therapy techniques—including art, dance/movement, music and recreation activities—to help your child find alternative forms of expression and communication
+- Expressive therapists who introduce a variety of complementary therapy techniques to help your child find alternative forms of expression and communication.

-- Educators – Teach and monitor children in our dedicated classrooms and, with parental permission, coordinate efforts with local student services to implement changes that may need to happen before your child returns to school
+- Educators who teach and monitor children in our dedicated classrooms and, with parental permission, coordinate efforts with local student services to implement changes that may need to happen before your child returns to school.

 Learn more about school refusal as a potential symptom of deeper mental health issues in children.